SEA Games 2021 Cancelled if Vietnam cant decide by October warns SEA Games Federation

 - Lawn balls

 Vietnam currently does not have a national rugby union or federation.
 Still, social rugby clubs such as Saigon Geckos and Hanoi Dragons are rugby clubs based in the country for a long time.
-The ChildFund Pass It Back program has accelerated the sport with Vietnamese coaches players, in particular in the north of the country.
+In addition, the ChildFund Pass It Back program has accelerated the sport with Vietnamese coaches players, particularly in the north of the country.

 In December 2019, the new Asia Rugby President visited Vietnam and met with the Vietnam National Olympic Committee Secretary-General Mr. Manh Van Tran to discuss Rugby’s future in Vietnam.
 At the time, they agreed to “the concept to develop the sport in Vietnam with the support and help from Asian Rugby Federation and to support to establish National Federation in the coming time.